 It is important that you act on the defects, safety issues and recommendations of this entire report, including the Summary and the Limitations sections.
-Furthermore is important that you do this prior to the end of your inspection contingency period so that you can be fully aware of the nature and cause of the issues noted in this report.
-The evaluation by a professional may discover additional problems that are not visible at the time of the inspection and that require repairs.
+Furthermore it is important that you do this prior to the end of your inspection contingency period so that you can be fully aware of the nature and cause of the issues noted in this report.
+The evaluation by a professional is crucial to discovering additional problems that are not noted at the time of the inspection and that require repairs.
 The opinions of these professionals are an important supplement to this report.